Andy4495/Windows10-on-iMac2011/README.md

 Boot Camp does not allow direct installation of Windows 10 [on this Mac][10].
 Because of this, the installation procedure is less-than-straightforward, but eventually results in a fully-functioning and quite usable Windows 10 system which can still be booted into MacOS High Sierra if needed.
 Once Windows 10 is successfully installed, further updates run normally through Windows Software Update.
 In other words, you only need to run through this procedure once; after that, everything works normally.

 Numerous procedures for installing Windows 10 onto the mid-2011 iMac can be found in blogs, message boards, and YouTube.
 However, I could not get any of those procedures to work on their own.
-The following is a procedure that I used after a lot of trial-and-error, which takes some hints from other procedures that I found.
+The following is a procedure that finally worked after a lot of trial-and-error.
 It does not specifically match any single existing procedure that I could find.
 As with any how-to you find on the Internet, while it worked for me, there is no guarantee that this procedure will work for you.

 Also, I am writing this after-the-fact.
 I kept notes during the process, but I did not take any screen captures.
 I may not have written down every specific command or step in the process.